myspc-development/art-test/docs/user-dashboard-customization.md

 ## Layout Storage

 - **Per user:** Layouts are stored in the `ap_dashboard_layout` user meta key.
 Visibility settings live in `ap_widget_visibility`.
-- **Per role:** Default layouts are saved in the `ap_dashboard_widget_config` option.
+- **Per role:** Default layouts are saved in the `ap_dashboard_widget_config` option as block pattern markup keyed by role.
-- The layout array contains ordered entries describing each widget:
+- Legacy exports may contain arrays describing each widget.
+Example:

 ```json
 [